contact us advertise site map Bookmark and Share

 Chalk Creek Area - St. Elmo

-By the 1930's, only about 300 residents remained.
+By the 1930s, only about 300 residents remained.
 A fire in the summer of 2002 destroyed four historical buildings.
 Today, St. Elmo offers tours throughout the town, which is presently under historical restoration.
+Twenty-four original buildings remain and there are a total of 8—yes, eight—year-round residents in St. Elmo.

 Romley

-Several theories exist about the naming of the Mary Murphy Mine, but perhaps the one which best fosters our imagination is the report that an old Irish prospector, hospitalized in Denver in the 1870's, became somewhat close to a nurse named Mary Murphy.
+Several theories exist about the naming of the Mary Murphy Mine, but perhaps the one which best fosters one’s imagination is the report that an old Irish prospector, hospitalized in Denver in the 1870s, became somewhat close to a nurse named Mary Murphy.
 He may have had a premonition that he would strike it rich, but the story goes that if he did, he'd name the mine after her.
-The rest, as they say, is history
+The rest, as they say, is history.
+And, it is so romantic!

 Iron City Cemetery

-A peaceful old cemetery east of St. Elmo that pays witness to the harsh life of the nineteenth century miner.
-Many of those interred there in the late 1900's died from disease, mining accidents or murder.
-There is a roster at the cemeteries entrance listing those buried here.
+A peaceful old cemetery east of St. Elmo, this burial ground pays witness to the harsh life of the nineteenth century miner.
+Many of those interred there in the late 1800s died from disease, mining accidents, or murder.
+There is a roster at the cemetery’s entrance listing those buried here.

 Ute Trail Area - Turret

-14 miles north of Salida.
-One of the best preserved ghost towns in Chaffee County.
-Privately owned or partially occupied since its demise.
-Leave Salida northwest on CO 291 taking a right turn onto CR 175, Ute Trail.
-Stay on the best gravel road about 10 miles to a Y and follow CR 184 to the left. a little more than a mile ahead is another Y. CR 184 bears left and leads to Turret Although the trip can usually be made in good weather with a two wheel drive vehicle, there are spots where high clearance is a must.
+Fourteen miles north of Salida is the ghost town of Turret, a site that has come under new development in recent years with some of the “ghost town” remnants being torn down in the process of establishing new structures.
+To reach this destination, head northwest on CO 291 out of Salida, take a right turn onto CR 175, Ute Trail.
+Stay on the gravel road about 10 miles until you reach a “Y” where you will then follow CR 184 to the left.
+A little more than a mile ahead is another Y: CR 184 bears left and leads to Turret.
+Although the trip can usually be made in good weather with a two-wheel drive vehicle, there are spots where high clearance is a must.

 Clear Creek Area Mining